 More information about each part of the project is included below.

-Should you have any questions about the Who needs nature? study, please contact Lucy Taylor at the University of Sydney.
+Should you have any questions about the Who needs nature? study, please let me know.

-The park surveys involve taking ecological surveys and asking park visitors about their experience in the park.
+The park surveys involved taking ecological surveys and asking park visitors about their experience in the park.

-The focus groups involved gathering more information from the web survey participants who volunteered to be involved.
+The focus groups involved gathering more information from participants of the web survey.
 They were really interesting and inspiring sessions of facilitated discussion about how people respond to nature in their urban environments.